Marine Nature Conservation Fund (Meeresnaturschutzfonds)

 Target Region

-Germany — North Sea and Baltic Sea (German EEZ and coastal waters)
+North Sea and Baltic Sea (Germany)

 Contact